CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/testbenches/progressive_lineup_testing.md

 - TPU

 ### ❌ Does NOT apply to:
 - **InB**
 InB is the first primitive in Path‑A and has no upstream dependencies.
-Its testbench does **not** perform lineup resolution.

 ---